Jscina/PyPass/_BuildFolder/README.md

 # PyPass

-Simple password manager written in python using PyQt framwork
+A simple password manager written using the eel framework.

 To install (Windows):